Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance for asymmetric losses in idler modes and

 \subsection{General case which assumes losses in all modes and in detection}

-Finally, we include computations for losses present in all modes and detectors.
-To this end, we have set different values of $r_i$ between $0$ and $99.999999\%$ while changing losses in signal modes $a_1$ and $b_1$ between $0$ and $50\%$ as well as keeping losses at the TESs to be $5\%$ or $28\%$.
-The results for two representative cases are depicted in Fig.~\ref{log_neg_all}.
-In the case of losses in mode $a_2$ set to $10\%$ and losses in mode $b_2$ set to $90\%$ the results are still similar to those presented in Fig.~\ref{log_neg_signal}.
-However, setting them to $99.9999\%$ ($60\kern.25em\mathrm{dB}$) and $99.999999\%$ ($80\kern.25em\mathrm{dB}$) significantly deteriorates the result, even when losses in signal modes are set to zero.
+Finally, we include computations for losses present in all modes and detectors, and asymmetry in idler losses.
+We have set the losses in the idler modes $a_2$ and $b_2$ to 37 and 40\kern.25emdB, the detector losses to 50\%, while changing losses in signal modes $a_1$ and $b_1$ between $0$ and $50\%$.
+The results are depicted in Fig.~\ref{fig:log_neg_all}, and we see that there is still a high amount of entanglement, even in these unfavourable conditions.